nihas/SimpleCaptchaService/README.md

 "SimpleCaptchaService" is a simple captcha service which will generates captcha image at runtime and verifies.

-Below samples screenshot of the app:
+Sample screenshot of the app:

 <img src="/screenshots/captcha1.jpg" >